 I think a softer tone might help from the agriculture sector.
 It’s the most important part of your job, and Farm Bureau’s, otherwise the nonsense will overtake the conversation and in many instances already has drowned out rational conversations.

 On the flip side, consumers need to be aware that certified organic does allow pesticides.
 Most believe if it’s organic they won’t be exposed to pesticides.
-The difference between pesticides that a conventional farmer uses and pesticides that an organic farmer uses are labeled differently but in reality they’re pretty much the same thing.
+The difference between pesticides that a conventional farmer uses and pesticides that an organic farmer uses are labeled differently but in

 Organic farmers’ primary pesticide is pyrethrum and it kills everything in the field.
 It doesn’t selectively choose one pest over another.
 Whereas, some of the non-organic pesticides can be specifically targeted and a farmer knows exactly what he’s using it for and can maintain a balance.